mcmonkeyman/calisthenics/README.md

 # Calisthenics Exercise
-An exercise in structing a sample application, for usage see the tests.
+An exercise in structuring a sample application, for usage see the tests.